 We liked the Dark Aloha Rocky Road (artisan marshmallows and Hawaiian, house-roasted macadamias, also available in milk chocolate), although it was a little too sweet for most of our tasters.
 The California Toffee (caramelized butter, almonds and milk chocolate) is good with lots of nuts, but I’m not much for milk chocolate.

 No storefront of their own, on our trip we found Lula’s at Nielsen Bros.
 Market and Earthbound Farm Produce Stand.
 Lula’s is available in SFBA at Andronico’s, The Pasta Shop, Whole Foods and lots of other places.
 Full list of locations on their website.
 Online store has more extensive selection than we saw in stores.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: May 18, 2010.
-This entry was posted in Outside the Bay Area and tagged artisan, British, Carmel, Carmel-by-the-Sea, chocolatier, Cottage of Sweets, dark chocolate, fudge, handmade, Lula's, macadamia nuts, marshmallows, Monterey, orange, peanut butter, rocky road, s'mores, Scotchmallow, See's Candies, toffee, truffles.
+This entry was posted in Outside the Bay Area, Review and tagged artisan, British, Carmel, Carmel-by-the-Sea, chocolatier, Cottage of Sweets, dark chocolate, fudge, handmade, Lula's, macadamia nuts, marshmallows, Monterey, orange, peanut butter, rocky road, s'mores, Scotchmallow, See's Candies, toffee, truffles.
 Bookmark the permalink.